Adventure + Arts + Culture in Mankato’s City Center

 Stop in to any of the local art galleries like the 410 Project, the Emy Frentz Art Guild at Twin Rivers Council for the Arts, or the Carnegie Art Center to view incredible works in summer-long exhibitions.
 Tour a historic neighborhood of Mankato while on the Lincoln Park Tour of Homes, which features the well-known Betsy-Tacy homes of author Maud Hart Lovelace and her best friend, Frances Kenney.

 Retreat to the recesses of a movie theater or an escape room, both of which can be found in the City Center.
 Ciné Grand theater offers affordable movies with comfort-of-your-own-home viewing.
 No matter the weather, it’s always a cool experience with an escape room.
-Enter Kato Escape or Old Town Escape and use your observational and critical-thinking skills to explore the elements of the room and use them to the solve the puzzles that will allow you to escape.
+Enter Kato Escape or and use your observational and critical-thinking skills to explore the elements of the room and use them to solve the puzzles that will allow you to escape.

 For more things to do in Mankato, find other local attractions and activities.
 Go>